nickmeldrum/NumberNames/README.md

 etc. up to 999,999,999.

-As a pointer on what we would be looking for in the app:
+As a pointer on what we would be looking for:

-* Test Driven Development
+* Test driven development
-* Application of good OO design principles to solve the problem e.g.
+* Application of good design principles to solve the problem
-* clear separation of concerns
-* well defined objects / interfaces
-* application of patterns to solve the problem if possible
-* well tested code
-* well refactored code
-* A procedural approach to this code is strongly discouraged

-# Large Number Names
+## Number Names notes

-The English names of smaller numbers are generally accepted.
-However, once a number to be converted reaches a value of one thousand million or greater, the names of numbers vary according to usage.
-The algorithm described in this article uses the modern short scale numbering.
-In this scale, one thousand million is equivalent to one billion.
-This is different to the less-used traditional British long scale numbering where a billion is one million million.

-The following table lists the short scale number names included in the algorithm and their numeric values.
-The range of numbers has been selected to provide for the full range of values that may be held in a 32-bit integer.
-If you wish to extend the functionality of the algorithm to larger numbers, a Wikipedia article exists that lists the names of large numbers.

-## Value:	Name
+One thousand million is equivalent to one billion.

  * 1:	one
  * 10:	ten
  * 100:	hundred